wgmilleriii/favorite/docs/planning/immediate/NEXT_DAY.md

 - Steps forward on Jim's care planning
 - Updated and integrated family calendars
 - Enhanced family communication through shared dinner
+- ⭐ NEW: Pajama mission planning completed

 ---

 > **Apollo says:** TOMORROW sounds AMAZING!
 Chinese food means potential CHICKEN DROPPING OPPORTUNITIES!
 I'll make sure to position myself strategically during dinner.
+And now we have a SPECIAL MISSION to make Jack and Barbara cozy - I'm an EXPERT at cozy things!
 Also, I heard "walk" mentioned TWICE which is the BEST WORD HUMANS KNOW besides "treat" and "good boy"!

 ---